If the foundations be destroyed, what can the righteous do? — Psalm 11:3

 In the spiritual realm, good foundations are even more vital.
 Our focus verse asks the question, “If the foundations be destroyed, what can the righteous do?”
 Sadly, the foundational principles of the Word of God are becoming less and less tolerated in our day.
 At an ever-accelerating pace, society is putting its stamp of approval on practices that just a few decades ago were not only frowned upon but were actually illegal.
 Homosexuality and same-sex marriages are increasingly accepted.
 Euthanasia and physician assisted suicide is more and more common.
 Abortion has been legalized and millions of innocent babies have been murdered as a result.

-For over three hundred years, the moral code of the United States has been based on the absolute truths of Scripture.
+Since its founding, the moral code of the United States has been based on the absolute truths of Scripture.
 The Ten Commandments were the basis for identifying right and wrong behaviors in the nation’s laws.
 References to God and principles from His Word are inscribed on many of its monuments and national landmarks.
 However, in America today, morality based on Biblical truth has all but disappeared.
 The Ten Commandments have been removed from many public buildings.
 Prayer has been taken out of the schools.
 The debate rages as to whether “In God We Trust” should be removed from coins and the words “under God” taken out of the Pledge of Allegiance.
 The fact is, God’s Word has been rejected as the ultimate authority.
 The foundations are being systematically destroyed!

 It would be easy to look at these facts and feel hopeless.
 However, God’s power is not diminished by the changes in society.
-We must do as the psalmist did and take comfort in the fact that the Lord is in His holy Temple, and that “his eyes behold … the children of men” (Psalm 11:4).
+We must do as the psalmist did and take comfort in the fact that the Lord is in His holy Temple, and that “his eyes behold…the children of men” (Psalm 11:4).

 When law and order seems to be collapsing around us, faith in God can be our anchor.
 The knowledge that He is still in control of every situation will keep our hearts at peace and help us resist fear.
-Remember, we have the blessed assurance that one day — perhaps very soon — He will restore justice and goodness on this earth!
+Remember, we have the blessed assurance that one day—perhaps very soon—He will restore justice and goodness on this earth!

 Psalm 10 has no title, and no author is cited, but most commentators agree it likely was composed by David.
 He was the author of Psalm 9, and many of the ancient manuscripts combine Psalms 9 and 10.
 Also, these verses continue the acrostic pattern established in the preceding psalm.
 The theme is God’s intervention in the time of oppression by the wicked.